Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Gatton's population is estimated at around 165,460 as of Nov 2025.
-This reflects an increase of 42,184 people (34.2%) since the 2021 Census, which reported a population of 123,276 people.
-The change is inferred from the resident population of 8,649 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 107 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,861 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Gatton's 34.2% growth since the 2021 census exceeded the national average (8.9%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb of Gatton was primarily driven by interstate migration, which was essentially the sole driver of population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Gatton's population is estimated at around 8,844 as of Nov 2025.
+This reflects an increase of 993 people (12.6%) since the 2021 Census, which reported a population of 7,851 people.
+The change is inferred from the resident population of 8,631, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 107 validated new addresses since the Census date.
+This level of population equates to a density ratio of 206 persons per square kilometer, providing significant space per person and potential room for further development.
+Gatton's 12.6% growth since the 2021 census exceeded the non-metro area (8.8%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, exceptional growth, placing it in the top 10 percent of national areas, is predicted over the period with the suburb of Gatton expected to expand by 63,252 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 61.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering the projected demographic shifts, an above median population growth of national non-metropolitan areas is projected, with the Gatton statistical area (Lv2) expected to expand by 2,091 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 21.3% in total over the 17 years.

 Frequently Asked Questions - Population